Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 4. You are presented with an option to rename the computer, so click **Yes** and provide the new name **AZSHCINODE01**
 5. When prompted to reboot the machine, click **Yes**

-The machine will now reboot, and you've successfully set up your Azure Stack HCI node.
+The machine will now reboot, and you've successfully set up your Azure Stack HCI 20H2 node.

-### Enable the Hyper-V role on your Azure Stack HCI Node ###
+### Enable the Hyper-V role on your Azure Stack HCI 20H2 Node ###
-There is an **bug** when running Azure Stack HCI within a nested virtualization configuration, specifically, when using Windows Admin Center to enable the Hyper-V role, within a running instance of Azure Stack HCI, inside a **Generation 2 Hyper-V VM**.
+There is an **bug** when running Azure Stack HCI 20H2 within a nested virtualization configuration, specifically, when using Windows Admin Center to enable the Hyper-V role, within a running instance of Azure Stack HCI 20H2, inside a **Generation 2 Hyper-V VM**.
 To workaround this, you can run the following PowerShell command **from the Hyper-V host** to fix this issue.

 ```powershell
 # Provide the domain credentials to log into the VM